-Two permanent impacts are requested, totaling approximately 1,368 square feet (0.29 acre).
-In addition, the applicant has requested a reduction in the stream buffer width.
-Staff support both Impact 1 and Impact 2 and the request for a reduction in stream buffer width.
+Two permanent impacts were requested, totaling approximately 1,368 square feet (0.29 acre).
+In addition, the applicant requested a reduction in the stream buffer width.
+Both Impact 1 and Impact 2 and the request for a reduction in stream buffer width are hereby approved.